CodeCraftsman-wq/Online-Credit-Card-Fraud-Detection-System/src/README.md

 2.  **Real-time Prediction:** Upon submission, the transaction data is sent to a backend AI flow.
 The AI model analyzes the data and returns a prediction, indicating whether the transaction is likely fraudulent, along with a confidence score.
 This result is immediately displayed to the user.
 3.  **Transaction History:** All simulated transactions and their corresponding fraud predictions are logged in a table, allowing users to review past activity.

+## Languages and Architecture (For Interviews)

+This project uses a modern, unified technology stack where both the frontend and backend are written in the same language.

+-   **Frontend Language**: **TypeScript**.
+The entire user interface is built with **React** using the **Next.js** framework.
+This provides a fast, modern user experience with server-side rendering for optimal performance.
+The styling is done with **Tailwind CSS**.

+-   **Backend Language**: **TypeScript**.
+The backend is also built with **Next.js** running on a **Node.js** environment.
+All server-side logic, including the API-like functions (Server Actions) and the integration with the AI model, is written in TypeScript.

+This full-stack TypeScript approach allows for seamless code sharing and a more consistent development process across the entire application.

 ## How the AI Fraud Analysis Works (For Interviews)

 This project does **not** involve traditional model training (e.g., training a classification model on a labeled dataset).
 Instead, it leverages a large language model (LLM) like Google's Gemini through a technique called **prompt engineering**.